nolauren/labs/topicmodeling.md

 https://drive.google.com/file/d/0B1glRexbIUWoODZoaU5jb1NOcEk/edit?usp=sharing

-They are random samples.
+Since Jstor is giving us issues, you can use one of the following for the assignment.
+They are a random selection of 1,000 documents from the journals.

+- amstudiestxt - American Quarterly (Since we discussed AQ in class, a more in-depth analysis will be expected.)
-amstudiestxt - American Quarterly chaucer - The Chaucer Review bible - Journal of Bible and Religion
+- chaucer - The Chaucer Review
+- bible - Journal of Bible and Religion

 Once you uncompress the file, you’ll see a number of folders with names such as “avian”, “bible”, etc.  These titles roughly correspond with the subjects of the journals they were pulled from.